mgtools/MicroKPNN/README.md

  ### Instructions on how to run MicorKPNNs on your data
 Based on our results the combination od genus and ... would be better than the others ...

-Mension the difference betwee running on the server with GPU and without GPU
+Mention the difference between running on the server with GPU and without GPU: it takes around 1 hour to run for one combination and also around 40 to 50 hour to run for all combinations